Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/DisplayInformation/Picture_Marker_Symbol/README.md

 #Picture_Marker_Symbol

-This sample demonstrates how to create `PictureMarkerSymbol`s from the different types of picture resources.
+This sample demonstrates how to create `PictureMarkerSymbol`s from the different types of image resources.

 ![](screenshot.png)